Austria was one of the founding members of the Euro Zone and started minting coins in 2002. Some basic facts relating to Austria.

 Normal Currency Coins.

-Austrian Euro Coins have in effect eight different motifs but has grouped these into three main themes.
+Austrian Euro Coins have in effect eight different motifs but these have been grouped into three main themes.

 The second group (10,20 and 50 cent coins) is of famous buildings in Vienna.

 The third group (1 and 2 Euro coins) is of famous Austrians.

 The latter is, I think, only famous in Austria - I , at any rate, have only heard of her thanks to the Euro Coins!!

 All Austrian coins show the value of the coin as well as a representation of the Austrian flag on the national side.

 The original guidelines required that all the national sides contain no reference direct or indirect to the country issuing the coins - hence the appearance of the Austrian flag was against these guidelines.